1178615156/scala-macro-example/README.md

 # scala-macro-example
-src/main is use

-module/macros is macro impl
+macros is macro impl
+macros_using is example
 ```
 tran                    auto type tran
+slick sort by name      slick sort by name
 get public val          collect public val to list and map
 make get set            using macro annotation make get set method
 make constructor        using macro annotation make no args constructor